2

 How much do part time case manager jobs pay per hour?

-As of Jul 12, 2026, the average hourly pay for part time case manager in Renton, WA is $25.82, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average hourly pay for part time case manager in Renton, WA is $25.82, according to ZipRecruiter salary data.
 Most workers in this role earn between $21.63 and $27.84 per hour, depending on experience, location, and employer.

-What are part time case managers?
+What is a part time case manager?

 Part time case managers are professionals who coordinate and manage support services for clients, typically working fewer hours than a full-time position.
 They assess client needs, develop care plans, and connect individuals to appropriate resources such as healthcare, housing, or social services.
 By working part time, they often have flexible schedules and may handle a smaller caseload.
 These roles are common in healthcare, social work, and nonprofit organizations, and they play a vital role in ensuring clients receive the assistance they need.

-What are some common challenges faced by part-time case managers, and how can they effectively manage their workload?
+What are some common challenges faced by part time case managers, and how can they effectively manage their workload?

 Part-time case managers often face the challenge of balancing a caseload within limited working hours, which requires strong organizational and prioritization skills.
 They may need to coordinate care across multiple clients and agencies, ensuring timely communication and documentation.
 Effective time management, setting clear boundaries with clients, and leveraging digital tools for scheduling and record-keeping can help manage these demands.
 Building strong relationships with colleagues and supervisors also ensures seamless client coverage and support when not on duty.